RayDeeUx/PRNTSCRN-CONTINUD/about.md

 A screenshot tool not too dissimilar from the F2 screenshot key from Minecraft!

 Tired of that clunky three-key screenshot shortcut?
 Disgusted by the window shadows from macOS screenshots?
-Finding it tedious to hide that specific nodes through DevTools for the perfect screenshot?
+Finding it tedious to hide specific nodes through DevTools for the perfect screenshot?

 Let <cy>PRNTSCRN</c> make the screenshotting process easier for you!